francoisgeorgy/ottobit-web-editor/README.md

 Known issues
 ============

+- Need to update this README.
+- Missing Ottobit color scheme/theme.
+- Global config needs the Ottobit settings.
+- Factory setting 03 seems to differ in the sysex from the PDF preset manual.
+- Verify/update the human-readable CC values in cc.js.
+- Change stutter hold control to off/on button?
-- Filter Type does not follow EXP.
+- From Enzo - Filter Type does not follow EXP.
-- The TEMPO value is not accurate when set from the TAP switch.
+- From Enzo - The TEMPO value is not accurate when set from the TAP switch.
-- It is not possible to capture the press & hold of the TAP footswitch because the Enzo only sends a message for when the footswitch is pressed, but not for when it is released.
+- From Enzo - It is not possible to capture the press & hold of the TAP footswitch because the Enzo only sends a message for when the footswitch is pressed, but not for when it is released?
+(Verify this for the Ottobit Jr.)
-- Selecting a preset with EXP set to max in the editor does not reset EXP when the new setting is loaded.
+- From Enzo - Selecting a preset with EXP set to max in the editor does not reset EXP when the new setting is loaded?
+(Verify still an issue)

 Thanks